“Working Together — Celebrating God’s Good Gifts”

-James 1:17 expresses this truth clearly: “Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.”
+James 1:17 expresses this truth clearly: “Every good gift and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shadow due to change.”

 Think about some of God’s good gifts: God gives the seed, the rain, health, life, strength, riches, grace and eternal life.
 All of these good gifts are tangible demonstrations of God’s love and goodness.

-Today, we are entering into our stewardship emphasis for 2017.
-Mention the word “stewardship” to the average person, and the first thing that comes to mind is money.
+As we enter into our stewardship emphasis this year, there is a problem with the word “stewardship.”
+Mention “stewardship” to the average person, and the first thing that comes to mind is money.